Extending Moodle: Plugins and LTIs

 Before you request a new LTI

 Allow plenty of time before you need to incorporate a new LTI in your teaching.
-Exploring and implementing a new LTI is a time-consuming process, so you need to be thinking about requirements at least 4 month before the start of a course that will be using the LTI (and preferably longer).
+Exploring and implementing a new LTI is a time-consuming process, so you need to be thinking about requirements at least 4 months before the start of a course that will be using the LTI (preferably longer).

 Submitting a request for a new LTI